MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 ## Azure Active Directory

-Azure Active Directory (Azure AD) is Azure's preferred multi-tenant cloud directory service and identity provider.
-It's capable of authenticating security principals or federating with other identity providers, such as Microsoft's Active Directory (AD).
+The recommended way to access Azure Data Explorer is by authenticating to the Azure Active Directory (Azure AD) service.
+Azure AD is an identity provider capable of authenticating security principals and coordinating with other identity providers, such as Microsoft's Active Directory (AD).

-Azure AD is the preferred method for authenticating to the cluster.
-It supports the following authentication scenarios:
+Azure AD supports the following authentication scenarios:

-* **User authentication** (interactive sign-in): Used to authenticate human principals.
+* **Interactive sign-in**: Used to authenticate human principals.
-* **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run or authenticate without user interaction.
+* **Non-interactive sign-in**: Used to authenticate services and applications.

 > [!NOTE]
 > Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
 The Azure AD equivalent of an AD service account is the Azure AD application.